-Post-concussion syndrome is a description given to a cluster of physical and cognitive symptoms that sometimes occurs after minor head injury.
+Post-concussion syndrome/ Post -Traumatic Syndrome is a description given to a cluster of physical and cognitive symptoms that sometimes occurs after minor head injury.
 These include

-Our research group made a new website specifically for patients with mild head injury or symptoms after a minor knock to the head.
-CLICK BELOW TO GO TO www.headinjurysymptoms.org
+Our University of Edinburgh research group made a new website specifically for patients with mild head injury or symptoms after a minor knock to the head.
+CLICK BELOW or go to www.headinjurysymptoms.org

 In this situation when doctors refer to minor head injury they are not talking about any knock to the head.
 A minor head injury normally means that there was a brief loss of consciousness (less than 15 minutes) and little in the way of memory loss after the accident (less than one hour).

 Concussion doesnt have a universally agreed definition but it generally means a knock to the head without loss of consciousness or amnesia which results in symptoms immediately afterwards.